Bladensburg Road Line

-The Bladensburg Road Line, designated as Route C41, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Anacostia station of the Green Line of the Washington Metro & Mount Rainier Terminal in Mount Rainier or West Hyattsville station of the Green Line of the Washington Metro.
-Route C41 operates every 12 minutes at all times.
-C41 trips are roughly 60 minutes to complete.
+The Bladensburg Road Line, designated as Route C41, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Anacostia station of the Green Line of the Washington Metro & Mount Rainier Terminal in Mount Rainier or West Hyattsville station of the Green and Yellow Lines of the Washington Metro.
+Route C41 operates every 12 minutes between 6 AM and 9 PM and every 20 minutes between 9 PM and 6 AM.
+C41 trips are roughly 60 minutes long.

 Background

-Route C41 operates daily between Anacostia station and Mount Rainier terminal with every other trip being extended to West Hyattsville station, mostly operating along Bladensburg Road.
-This route connects Mount Rainier and Anacostia residents by bus without having to take the train between the two points.
+Route C41 operates daily between Anacostia station and Mount Rainier Terminal with every other daytime and all late night trips being extended to West Hyattsville station, mostly operating along Bladensburg Road.
+This route connects Hyattsville, Mount Rainier and Anacostia residents by bus without having to take the train between the points.

-Route B2 operates out of Bladensburg division.
+Route C41 operates out of Bladensburg division.

 History

 B2 initially started off as a streetcar line in 1910, operating between Mount Rainier, MD, Municipal Place & Rhode Island Avenue & the Anacostia neighborhood of Southeast Washington D.C.
 The B2 streetcar line was later replaced by buses in 1923 and eventually became a Metrobus Route on February 4, 1973 when WMATA acquired four private bus companies that operated throughout the Washington D.C.
 Metropolitan Area and merged them all together to form its own, "Metrobus" System.
 Route B2 kept operating on the same exact routing as its streetcar route after.

 On July 15, 1977 when both Stadium Armory & Potomac Avenue stations opened, B2 began serving both Metrorail Stations in the middle of its route.
 There were no major changes on its routing however.

 On December 28, 1991, when Anacostia station opened, B2 was extended from its original Anacostia terminus at the intersection of W Street SE & 16th Street SE, to operate to the new Anacostia station in the adjacent neighborhood of Barry Farm in Southeast Washington D.C.

 In 2001 when a roundabout was constructed at the intersection of Rhode Island Avenue, 34th Street, & Perry Street in Mount Rainier, MD to replace the original traffic lights at the intersection, B2 was rerouted to enter the roundabout when operating to both Mount Rainier and the Anacostia Metro Station.
-Since then, the B2 kept its current routing and has not gone through any changes.
+Since then, the B2 kept its current routing and has not gone through any changes until the Better Bus Network was implemented.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, weekend service was reduced to operate every 30 minutes.
 Service was restored to its full service on August 23, 2020.